LLNL/RAJA/docs/sphinx/config_build.rst

 The RAJA include directory 'include/RAJA' contains a header file called 'config.hxx.in' that is used to centralize all the configuraton options that RAJA supports in one location.
-Most RAJA constructs are parametrized to make it easy to try alternative implementation choices.
+Most RAJA constructs are parameterized to make it easy to try alternative implementation choices.

 The items in the configuration header file are set when the code is configured.
 The results appear in the 'config.hxx' file which lives in the 'include/RAJA' directory in the build space.
-The settings are controlled by the contents of the selected host configuration file and the top-level RAJA CMakeLists.txt file.
+This file gets pulled into all other RAJA header files so everything is consistent.
+The settings are controlled by the contents of the selected host configuration file and the top-level RAJA 'CMakeLists.txt file'.
 For example, the file associated with the Intel compiler on LLNL Linux platforms is: ::

   set(RAJA_COMPILER "RAJA_COMPILER_ICC" CACHE STRING "")